ELEMNT ACE Wind sensor and Wahoo Wind Dynamics

 • You are drafting behind another rider.
 There is a 5 mph draft benefit.

-Wind zones -- AirBoost / Neutral Air / AirDrag
+Wind Impact zones -- AirBoost / Neutral Air / AirDrag

 • When bike speed is aided by a tailwind or reduced air resistance from drafting behind another cyclist